yangjiang3973/learn-vue/dev-diary.md

 2. TODO:

-        (IN PROGRESS) array's reactivity (NOTE: sort and reverse are missing)
+        (IN PROGRESS) array's reactivity (NOTE: sort and reverse are missing, why?)

             there are two ways to customize array methods: